lgmorand/aks-workshop/_entries/01-04 challenges.md

 ### Core tasks

-Running through this as part of a one-day workshop, you should be able to complete all the **Getting up and running** section.
+Running through this as part of a one-day workshop, you should be able to complete the **Getting up and running** section.
 This involves setting up a Kubernetes cluster, deploying the application container from Azure Container Registry, and setting up monitoring.

 ### Optional tasks